Guide 12 chapters

 3

-Firm name in headlines, “Official” language if appropriate, and messaging that matches your CTV.
+Firm name in headlines.
+“Official” language if appropriate.
+Messaging that matches your TV creative exactly.

 4